 - Wrap defrosted cauliflower in a clean kitchen towel, and squeeze to release as much liquid as possible.
 Continue squeezing until all the water has been released.

-- Add cauliflower “pulp” to food processor, along with the eggs, salt and Italian seasoning and blend until smooth.
+- Add cauliflower “pulp” to food processor, along with eggs (2), salt (1/2 teaspoon) and Italian seasoning (1 teaspoon) and blend until smooth.

 - Spoon the cauliflower combo into your prepared muffin pan, and press down with the back of your spoon for an even layer.